 "LANDED (CADASTRAL MAPS) – A PILOT"

-Ownership of land provides social and economic power.
-It has been estimated that at present about 70% of the land in the UK is owned by 0.7% of the population.
-The effects of this example of economic inequality are rarely discussed, and it is not easy to obtain information about ownership of land.
+It is not easy to obtain information about landownership in England.
 Most other countries in Europe, and the USA, have an easily accessible cadastral map, that is a map of landownership, but the UK does not.

 Following our "Landed (Freeman's Wood)" project, I thought it would be an interesting next step to explore landownership mapping, and so planned a project to commission artists’ cadastral maps.
 The maps would show both current and historical ownership, so would be layered, showing change over time.